-Creating a responsive menu that looks excellent on any screen can be a challenge.
+Creating a responsive menu that looks excellent on any screen can be challenging.
 But not with Divi!

-Divi’s Theme and Builder options, along with the Divi Area Pro plugin allow you to customize popup menus, regardless of the number of menu items, links, and the pages where you want to enable the menu.
+Divi’s Theme and Builder options and the Divi Area Pro plugin allow you to customize popup menus regardless of the number of menu items, links, and pages where you want to enable the menu.

 Today, we’re going to provide the Divi Theme Builder and the Divi Areas Pro plugin as two helpful solutions for creating mobile-responsive popup menus that can be triggered on a click, hover, or time delay triggers.
 Let’s get started.

 - Creating Popup Menus with the Theme Builder

 - Creating a Responsive Popup Menu with Divi Areas Pro

 To start creating awesome popup menus with the Divi Builder, Elegant Themes provides us all with another of their super-detailed tutorials, as always, and we’re thankful for the inspiration!

 Log in to your WordPress Dashboard, and open the Divi Theme Builder, where you will add your new template for the popup menu.

 Choose the page where you want to include the popup menu and click on ‘Add a Custom Header’ > ‘Build Custom Header’ afterwards, which will open a header section on your page.